 JVET-S0105 AHG9: Modification of general constraint information [S. McCarthy, P. Yin, T. Lu, F. Pu, W. Husak, T. Chen (Dolby)]

+All aspects other than the aspect on changing the semantics of no_tsrc_constraint_flag belong to this category.

 This contribution proposes modifications of syntax and semantics for signalling general constraint information (gci).
 The main aspect of the proposal is to signal categorized limited-scope general constraint information syntax structures within the existing general constraint information syntax structure, i.e., signal the following: